TristanLouthRobins/Wrangling_In_The-Antipodes/README.md

 URL: https://wranglingintheantipodes.wordpress.com/2022/08/10/acoustic-detection-in-monitor-an-overview/

 WITA_11-intro_to_monitoR.R
-- R script for using `monitoR` package to generate correlation templates and perform analysis. **Note: acoustic data is not provided and the user will having to supply their own data.**
+- R script for using `monitoR` package to generate correlation templates and perform analysis. **Note: acoustic data is not provided and the user will have to supply their own data.**

 ### "Acoustic Complexity as an indicator of tidal activity" - published 19/12/2022
 URL: https://wranglingintheantipodes.wordpress.com/2022/12/19/acoustic-complexity-as-an-indicator-of-tidal-activity/